 Managers need to be aware of the emotional needs of those within their team.
 Higher stress levels are likely to impair focus, rational thinking, empathy with customers and colleagues, and creative problem-solving.
 If our emotional needs go unmet, ignored or violated it can trigger a stress response.

-Here is a brief checklist of emotional needs to pay attention to, how they might be triggering stress and how to potentially alleviate them.
+Here is a brief checklist of six of the usual twelve emotional needs to pay attention to.
+It is important to realise how they might be triggering stress and how you can potentially alleviate them.
 You may already be fulfilling many of these, but it can never hurt to double check.